Freedom

 by Tibor Machan

-"Rights are the implementation of freedom,
+"Rights are the

-decide who gets to decide. ...
+only one issue.
+They decide who gets to decide. ...

 [The initiation of ] force is immoral.